nykabhishek/SLAM-UrbanNav-Dataset/README.md

     python sensor_fusion_urbannav.py

-  5. The filtered odometry information of the vehicle can be accesses using
+  5. The filtered odometry information of the vehicle can be accessed using

     rostopic echo /ekf_odometry